Clinical Psychology (PsyD)

 The admission committee considers many variables.
 The entire set of credentials presented by the applicant is considered.
 However, a low standing on one criterion [e.g., grade point average (GPA), Graduate Record Examinations (GRE) score] does not automatically mean rejection, nor does one very high standing on one criterion mean automatic acceptance.

-- The applicant's ability to write, as reflected in the Personal and Diversity Statements, as well as in technical writing, shown in published research, is also taken into account.
+The applicant's ability to write, as reflected in their response to the two personal statements, published research, and their response to a writing prompt given on interview day, is also taken into account.

 Please be advised that the deadline for completed applications is December 1.

 Applicants from foreign countries or those who completed their degree overseas are required to submit transcripts evaluated by World Educational Services, a financial statement, a sponsorship letter, and official TOEFL scores.
 All applicants should see that the School of Psychology receives the following items: